juanfont/headscale/docs/ref/remote-cli.md

 Copy the output of the command and save it for later.
 Please note that you can not retrieve a key again, if the key is lost, expire the old one, and create a new key.

-To list the keys currently assosicated with the server:
+To list the keys currently associated with the server:

 ```shell
 headscale apikeys list